jenniferngp/jenniferngp.github.io/docs/bioinformatics/run-ldsc.md

 --merge-alleles w_hm3.snplist
 ```

-- Tip: Make sure that MAF, N, N_CASE, and N_CONTROL have no non-numeric values and remove all empty values
+Notes:

 ## Preparing Annotations Files

-To ensure a smooth and error-free experience, I strongly advise annotating with SNPs directly from the baseline dataset.
-This guarantees that the order of variants remains consistent across different annotations.
-The program tends to throw errors if it detects any discrepancies in the variant order between your dataset and baseline annotations.
-By sticking with the baseline SNPs from the get-go, you would sidestep this potential error entirely.
+I recommend annotating the SNPs directly from the baseline dataset.
+This ensures that the order of variants remains consistent across different annotations.
+The program will throw an error if there are discrepancies in the variant order between your dataset and baseline annotations.
+By annotating baseline SNPs from the beginning, you would prevent this error from occurring.
+Also, LDSC developers recommend using a set of HapMap SNPs to run LDSC, and the baseline files already contains these SNPs.

 You will also need to separate these files by chromosomes.
-I would also recommend making one set of annotation files that contains all of your annotations (each row is a SNP, each column is an annotation).
+I also recommend combining all of your annotations into one file, it just makes things easier downstream.

 ## Estimate the LD Score

 The LD score measures the association strength between variants in a given population.
-Estimating it accurately is essential for understanding the genetic architecture of traits and for subsequent analyses, including heritability estimation and genetic correlation studies.
+Here, I am using European population as reference.

 ```sh
 for chr in {1..22};